-A forecast for the NASDAQ hinges on political views, economic outlooks, and a lot of debatable matters.
+A forecast for the NASDAQ hinges on political views, economic outlooks, and now on national health epidemics.
 That creates a diverse collection of NASDAQ predictions.
 The same can be said for DJIA forecasts and S&P forecasts.

 Domestic spending, cultural changes, trade wars, commodity prices, wage levels, consumer confidence, and even media news reports and biased journalism can all affect the stock prices and profit outlook for tech stocks.
 The price of a tech stock on the NASDAQ exchange is a valuation of its future value — a guesstimate of the performance of the company and the dividends it might pay.
 Sentiment does play a role.